ALjone/INF368-Final-Project/README.md

 3. Run Results.ipynb to concatenate the results and save them to a single .csv file along with a plot.
 They can now be compared.

+## Possible improvements and future research
+- Sample different (10?) datasets of size 5 per label and look at variance of the results

 ## Sources
 - https://github.com/mcelikkaya/medium_articles/blob/main/gtp2_training.ipynb
 - https://github.com/crux82/ganbert-pytorch